 In the above snapshot, you learn that there's an ADDITIONAL net investment income tax rate of 3.8% for all investment income if you make more than $200,000 as a single individual and $250,000 as a couple.
 The extra tax bill is $978, meaning this person has investment income of $978 / 3.8% = $25,736.

 Net investment income includes dividends and CD interest income.
-Ideally, you want to earn a perfect $200,000 as an individual and make as much investment income as possible, especially dividend income since it is taxed at a lower rate.
+Ideally, you want to earn a perfect $200,000 as an individual.
+Then make as much passive investment income as possible, especially since it is taxed at a lower rate.

 One of the biggest reasons not to be self-employed is that you have to pay BOTH SIDES of the FICA tax: 15.3%.
 Employees usually only pay half the 15.3% while the employer pays the other half.
 What's worse is that if you have to shut your business down, you might not even be able to collect unemployment insurance.

-Let’s say you make $100,000 consulting for one company and another $100,000 consulting for another company.
-You will pay Social Security tax on the full $200,000 income even though the maximum taxable income for Social Security is $117,000 in 2014 (goes up to $118,500 in 2015) because your client and the government doesn’t know about your other income earning activities until you file.
-Thankfully, you’ll get a Social Security tax refund back when you file.
+Let's say you make $100,000 consulting for one company and another $100,000 consulting for another company.
+You will pay Social Security tax on the full $200,000 income even though the maximum taxable income for Social Security is $160,200 in 2023.
+Every year the maximum income for FICA tax (Social Security + Medicare tax) should go up to account for inflation.

 Alternative Minimum Tax